30 Ways to Use the Verb “Stand”

 Meaning: to move away from someone or something, especially in a dangerous situation.

-• If you’re ever confronted by a spitting cobra stand back at least 10 feet and protect your eyes.
+• If a spitting cobra ever confronts you, stand back at least 10 feet and protect your eyes.

-• Everybody stand back and put your hands on your heads.
+• Everybody, stand back and put your hands up.
 This is an armed robbery.

 Stand by